awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 ### Create an IAM user with permissions in your AWS account \(console\)<a name="ol-upper-prerequisites-account"></a>

-You can create an IAM user for the tutorial, or you can add permissions to an existing IAM user\.
+You can create an IAM user for the tutorial\.
 To complete this tutorial, your IAM user must attach the following IAM policies to access relevant AWS resources and perform specific actions\.
+For more information about how to create an IAM user, see [Creating IAM users \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) in the *IAM User Guide*\.

 Your IAM user requires the following policies:
 + [AmazonS3FullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonS3FullAccess$jsonEditor) – Grants permissions to all Amazon S3 actions, including permissions to create and use an Object Lambda access point\.